samantha-roth/probDnsclRealData/README.md

 2. In the `plots` folder, plot probability of flooding over the entire region: `plotP.3mFlood_Dnscl.R` and whether or not flooding occurred based on whether the probability of flooding was >0.5: `plot.3mFlood_Dnscl`.
 3. In the `plots` folder, plot the predictive distribution of flood heights, the low resolution flood height, and the high resolution flood height at the high water mark locations: `plotDistatHWMs_Dnscl.R`
 4. In the `plots` folder within the `comparison` folder, plot the high resolution binary results: `plotHR.3mFlood.R`
+5. Compare generated figures in the `plots` folder to the figure with the same name in the `compareResults` folder.
+6. Run `reproduceTables3and5.R` and `reproduceTables4and6.R` in the `code` folder.
+Compare the output to the corresponding tables in the `compareResults` folder.

 **Comparison to CostGrow**
 *To downscale projections using CostGrow within QGIS, please follow the steps available at https://github.com/cefect/FloodRescaler*